This information provides a general overview of Ad Standards Community Panel determinations on complaints about distinguishable advertising.

 Community concern about distinguishable advertising has been reflected in complaints to Ad Standards.

-For more information see the AANA Industry Practice Note: Clearly Distinguishable Advertising.
+For more information see the AANA Code of Ethics Practice Note: Clearly Distinguishable Advertising.